 About Thyroid Cancer

-The thyroid gland is a butterfly shaped organ that sits below the Adam’s apple in the front of the neck.
+The thyroid gland is a butterfly-shaped organ that sits below the Adam’s apple in the front of the neck.
 The thyroid gland makes hormones that regulate the body’s response to hot and cold, the energy level of the body, and weight and appetite.

 There are four types of thyroid cancer:

-- Papillary thyroid carcinoma: a slow growing cancer that is the most common type.
+- Papillary thyroid carcinoma: a slow-growing cancer that is the most common type.

-- Follicular thyroid carcinoma: a slow growing cancer that has high rates of successful treatment.
+- Follicular thyroid carcinoma: a slow-growing cancer that has high rates of successful treatment.

-- Medullary thyroid carcinoma: a cancer that may be part of an inherited syndrome (multiple endocrine neoplasia) affects the thyroid’s ability to maintain a healthy balance of calcium in the blood.
+- Medullary thyroid carcinoma: a cancer that may be part of an inherited syndrome (multiple endocrine neoplasia) that affects the thyroid’s ability to maintain a healthy balance of calcium in the blood.

 - Anaplastic thyroid carcinomas: a rare and aggressive form.